z1137254268/fastmac/README.md

 # fastmac

-> Get a MacOS for Linux shell, for free, in around 2 minutes
+> Get a MacOS or Linux shell, for free, in around 2 minutes

 I don't have a Mac, but I often want to test my software on a Mac, or build software for folks using Macs.
 Rather than shelling out thousands of dollars to buy a Mac, it turns out we can use GitHub Actions to give us access to one for free! `fastmac` makes this process as simple as possible.
 Note that this only gives us access to a terminal shell, not a full GUI.
 See below for how to get started.
 [Click here](https://files.fast.ai/images/fastmac.png) for a little video that shows all the steps.